 I think where my audience might slightly differ from your position, some of them anyway, is that they would think, well, the devil's not even going to be mainly in Hitler's bunker.

-So where are you on the the fallen angels on the the third of of of the heavenly host who rebelled against against God.
+So where are you on the fallen angels on the third of the heavenly host who rebelled against God?

 Yeah, so we don't know how many angels there are, how many demons there are.

-You know, there's there's a description in the revelation that says that the Lord is attended to by thousands of thousands and ten thousands times ten thousand.
+There's a description in the Revelation that says that the Lord is attended to by thousands of thousands and ten thousands times ten thousand.

-There's there's like about five demonic like figures described in the Bible, but even those when you look into them, we don't know definitively a single demon's name, because even the ones like the one um in the man who's living in the tombs, the demon identifies as um like as a s as like as a essentially a Roman centurion.
+But even those, when you look into them, we don't know definitively a single demon's name because even ones like the one in the man who's living in the tombs, the demon identifies as essentially a Roman centurion.

 There is a sense that every nation has an angel.